 Sledge: Head to a mountain hut and race back down on a sledge, or if skiing rent a ski sledge for the under 5's.

-We find that many of our bespoke trips are based on the Scheduled Departures which we already offer on this website.
+• Many of our private trips are based on our Scheduled Departures which are already offered on this website.
 Simply browse the Scheduled Departures and decide which one you would like as a private trip.
 The itineraries can be adjusted to suit your needs with 'rest' days inserted where appropriate, and the number of trip days either extended or shortened.
-In this respect we find that the Family Tour du Mont Blanc is the most popular as a bespoke version.
+In this respect, we find that the Family Tour du Mont Blanc is the most popular as a private version.

-What we would add is that the less famous, but equally as beautiful, routes are quieter in terms of less people on the trail and accommodation is easier to book, especially if you are considering a last minute getaway.
-Please note that we are happy to discuss all our trips with you, even the hardest itineraries, as many can be adapted to make days easier and shorter to suit a family.
-And after all a family trip can often mean, Mum, Dad, and various 'grown up' youngsters who can set a pace and keep it going much longer than the parents or even the guide!
+You will find that the less famous, but equally as beautiful, routes are quieter and accommodation is easier to book, especially if you are considering a last minute getaway.
+We are happy to discuss all our trips with you, even the hardest itineraries, as many can be adapted to make days easier and shorter to suit a family.
+We have found that it is often the more 'mature' members of the family that find the mountains more challenging than the youngsters.

 Trip Cancellation/Curtailment Insurance